-And with that research, I submitted it to the government everywhere.
-So that we work in.
-Apart from that, we also have started a new project called not an awareness and capacity really not happening in terms of youth in Asia
+So a lot of work, you know, a lot of advocacy, a lot of awareness of the things that we work in.
+Apart from that, we also have started a new project called Learn Internet Governance to reach out to the youth, you know, since there is not an awareness and capacity really not happening in terms of youth in Asia Pacific.